EU AI Act Article 50: What Marketing Agencies Need to Know Before August 2026

 Document every AI tool your agency uses to produce client content.
 This includes writing assistants, paraphrasers, image generators and AI video tools.

-Your agency agreements should now include clauses addressing AI tool usage, disclosure obligations and liability for non-compliance.
+Your agency agreements should now include clauses addressing AI tool usage, disclosure obligations and liability for non compliance.
+If a client refuses disclosure, treat that as a client relationship conversation, not a reason to hide it.

-Before August 2026, audit your existing client campaigns for AI-generated content that isn't currently disclosed.
+Before August 2026, audit your existing client campaigns for AI generated content that is not currently disclosed.

 The Insurance Problem Nobody Is Talking About